 Direct and Indirect Objects Worksheets

-These worksheets are designed for students of grade 4, grade 5, and grade 6.
+These free pdf worksheets on direct and indirect objects are designed for children of grade 4, grade 5, and grade 6.

 When two or more objects receive the action performed by the subject, we call them compound direct objects.
-Give this printable worksheet to children of 5th grade and 6th grade to practice these better.
+Give this printable worksheet set to children of 5th grade and 6th grade to practice these better.